Account Security

 will match all APIs.

-Even if a SAM User has been given permission to access all APIs, root account level operations, such as changing the root account email or password, cannot be performed.
+Even if a SAM user has been given permission to access all APIs, root account level operations, such as changing the root account email or password, cannot be performed.

 The api parameter can also be defined using an array of strings, with each string following the same Service:Operation